Accidents & Injuries

 she won't leave, though you've told her she must.
 Frantic, you ask a

-cop friend of yours what to do and he tells you to have her evicted.
+cop friend of yours what to do and he tells you must formally evict her.
 BUT Watchout!!!

 Steps To Take To Get Rid Of an Unwanted Guest